onflow/docs/docs/evm/guides/foundry.md

 # Using Foudry with Flow

 Foundry is a suite of development tools that simplifies the process of developing and deploying Solidity contracts to EVM networks.
-This guide will walk you through the process of deploying a Solidity contract to Flow EVM using Foundry tools.
+This guide will walk you through the process of deploying a Solidity contract to Flow EVM using the Foundry development toolchain.
 You can check out the official Foundry docs [here](https://book.getfoundry.sh/).

 In this guide, we'll deploy an ERC-20 token contract to Flow EVM using Foundry.
 We'll cover:
 * Developing and testing a basic ERC-20 contract